atmulyana/expressCartMobile/README.md

 5. Install the required modules for this project

    5.1.
 For Android
-        Open command console and go to the directory where yo downloaded this project in step 3.
+        Open command console and go to the directory where you downloaded this project in step 3.
 Under this directory, type the command

         npm install
-        npm audit fix

    5.2.
 For iOS
         I have not tested it yet on iOS.
 So, to avoid misdirection, I won't write this step here.
 You can find it easily out there.